lbugnon/gwmirna/README.md

 This repository contains the source code to reproduce the results shown in

 > L.A.
 Bugnon, C. Yones, D.H.
-Milone and G. Stegmayer, "Genome-wide discovery of pre-miRNAs: comparison of recent approaches based on machine learning" (under review), 2020
+Milone and G. Stegmayer, "Genome-wide discovery of pre-miRNAs: comparison of recent approaches based on machine learning" (in press), 2020

 The genome-wide discovery of microRNAs (miRNAs) involves identifying sequences having the highest chance of being a novel  miRNA precursor (pre-miRNA), within all  sequences in a complete genome.
 The known pre-miRNAs are usually just a few in comparison to the millions of candidates to pre-miRNAs that have to be analyzed.
 In this work, we review  six recent methods for tackling this problem with machine learning, comparing the models in genome-wide datasets.
 They have been designed for the pre-miRNAs prediction task, where there is a class of interest that is significantly underrepresented (the known pre-miRNAs) with respect to a very large number of unlabeled samples.